datagrok-ai/public/help/access/databases.md

 :::caution

-If you leave the **Invalidate On** field empty, the cache won't ever be updated.
+If you leave the **Invalidate On** field empty, the cache will never be updated.
-This only makes sense when the data in the database never changes.
+This may be suitable when the data stored in the database remains static and never changes.

 :::